LiviuCP/goToScriptsPython/README.md

 5.10.
 Settings

 For specific functionality domains settings files have been created.
-These have names ending with _settings.py.
+They are part of the settings package and have names ending with _settings.py.
 The settings files contain specific variables that can be modified by user for doing adjustments in the behavior of the application.
 Examples of possible changes are:
 - changing the minimum number of characters a command should have so it gets stored within commands history
 - changing the names and location of the history files (they are all located in the user home directory as per default settings)